Commitment to Inclusion

 We attempt to cultivate a diversity-sensitive and equitable scientific community in which all of its members can flourish scientifically without being held back by bias or discrimination.

-We offer a limited number of internship positions for master and advanced undergraduate students who identify as women.
+We offer a limited number of internship positions for master and advanced undergraduate students as equal opportunities measures.
+We strongly encourage people underrepresented in the field to apply.
 These internships would provide opportunities to work with mentors from the RTG.

-Internships can be as long as 3 months and should not be shorter than 1 months.
-The internships are financially supported with a stipend of 450 Euro per months and up to 200 Euro to cover travel expenses to come to Berlin.
+Internships can be as long as 3 months and should not be shorter than 1 month.
+The internships are financially supported with a stipend of 600 euros per month and up to 600 euros to cover travel expenses to come to Berlin.

 Internships can be done either in summer terms (February to August) and winter terms (September to January).
-Application deadlines are December 1st (July 1st) for summer (winter) term internships.
+The next deadline for internships in the winter term is July 14, 2025.

 Your application for an internship should include a letter of motivation, a CV, copies of transcripts and certificates (in a single pdf file!).
+Please include the name and contact details of at least one person who can provide a letter of recommendation upon request.
 In addition, please indicate one or more research areas you are interested in to do your internship.

 Please send your application via email to rtg2575@